-After completing at least 2 laboratory rotations (typically by the end of the first year of medical school Phase-I), students choose a Research Mentor.
-They continue their Phase-I medical school courses and concurrently take some graduate courses.
-Students then take the USMLE-1 and start working in their laboratories.
-After completing the graduate core course requirements, students take the Qualifying Exam.
-Students also choose a faculty Committee on Studies (COS) to help guide them through their dissertation research.
+Students complete their Phase I medical school courses and take the USMLE-1 exam during the first two years of the program.
+During these years, or in the summer following, they complete at least two laboratory rotations and choose a Research Mentor.
+After completing the graduate core course requirements, students take the Qualifying Exam and choose their faculty Committee on Studies (COS) to help guide them through dissertation research.
 After completing advanced coursework and developing their research projects, all students must successfully complete a Comprehensive Examination, which is administered by their COS.
 At this point, students become Ph.D. candidates.
-In subsequent years, they complete the laboratory research required for completing their PhD Dissertation.
-This is done under the guidance of a Dissertation Committee.
-Most students complete the PhD portion of their studies within 3-5 years.
+In subsequent years, they complete the laboratory research required for completing their Ph.D.
+Dissertation.
+This is done under the guidance of the Dissertation Committee.
+Most students complete the Ph.D. portion of their studies within 3-5 years.
 Finally, students complete the last two years of the medical school curriculum (Phases II and III).